Esgariot/supervisor_volatile/README.rst

 In supervisord.conf, a `[program:x]` section will result in one or more processes, depending on `numprocs` and named by `process_name`.

-The `twiddler.addProgramToGroup()` method makes it possible to add a new program to a group (resulting in one or more processes) and then control these processes as if they had existed originally in `supervisord.conf`.
+The `volatile.addProgramToGroup()` method makes it possible to add a new program to a group (resulting in one or more processes) and then control these processes as if they had existed originally in `supervisord.conf`.

 .. code:: python

-    twiddler.addProgramToGroup("group_name", "foo",
+    volatile.addProgramToGroup("group_name", "foo",
       {"command": "/usr/bin/foo"})

 The first parameter (`group_name`) is the group name where the new process will